Battle of Tangier (1437): Truce and negotiations (October 12)

 What happened next is a bit more contested.
 Chronicler Ruy de Pina reports that, on October 12, having taken many casualties, Abu Zakariya called off further assaults on the camp and decided to open communications to the Portuguese defenders, offering to make peace in return for Ceuta.
-But Frei João Álvares contradicts this, and reports it was the Portuguese who initiated the offer through secret emissaries already on the first day. Álvares reports this offer made no impression on the Moroccans at first.
+But Frei João Álvares contradicts this, and reports it was the Portuguese who initiated the offer through secret emissaries already on the first day. Álvares reports this offer made no impression on the Marinids at first.
 It is true the assaults were suspended on October 11, but that was also a Friday, the Muslim holy day (jumu'ah).
 It was only during this interlude that Abu Zakariya decided to consider the Portuguese offer, and a truce was called for Saturday, October 12.

 The talks were conducted by Portuguese emissary Rui Gomes da Silva, alcaide of Campo Maior, and for the Moroccan side, by Salah ibn Salah, emir of Tangier.
 There was dissent on what terms to offer.
 Pina suggests that some of the Moroccan commanders, upset at how the negotiations were being conducted on their behalf, withdrew from the truce.
 The renegades launched an assault on the Portuguese siege camp that Saturday that lasted seven hours.

 After that assault, Henry took account of the desperate conditions in the Portuguese camp.
 The army was starving, horses and beasts of burden were eaten.
 Thirst also began taking its deadly toll – the siege camp contained but a single small well, sufficient to slake only about one hundred men per day.
 With so many wounded and weakened, Henry did not have enough men to garrison the full length of the stockade.
 With the tacit permission of the Moroccan leaders, in an overnight operation on Saturday evening, Henry had his men reduce the circumference of the siege camp (and shift it slightly closer to the sea), allowing the Portuguese to defend themselves more effectively against renegade skirmishers.
 There were no more assaults on the Portuguese siege camp.
 The truce was observed from Sunday, October 13 onward.